-- A. Download the NTMS Configuration Wizard to any PC - B. Configure the network addresses in each NTMS4 for use on your network - C. Configure the 4 physical data acquisition ports on each NTMS4 for the type of instrument or sensor interface(s) from which data will be collected - D. Physically connect the scientific instrument or sensor(s) to the NTMS4's data port(s) - E. Test network data collection
+- A. Download the NTMS Configuration Wizard to any PC - B. Configure the network addresses in each NTMS4 for use on your network - C. Configure the 4 physical data acquisition ports on each NTMS4 for the type of instrument - D. Physically connect the scientific instrument(s) or sensor(s) to the NTMS4's data port(s) - E. Test network data collection